system76/docs/_articles/switch-from-macos-to-popos.md

 Valve, the company behind Steam, now actively contributes improvements to the WINE project and have forked their own version of it, called Proton, for even greater compatibility.

-Lutris is a community created, open-source program which helps you organize your games library and offers turnkey installer scripts for a variety of popular games, emulators and compatibility software.
+Lutris is a community created, open-source program which helps users organize their games library and offers turnkey installer scripts for a variety of popular games, emulators and compatibility software.

 With these ongoing improvements there are many more games available on Linux than on macOS.